panreel/office365-management-api-test/README.md

 ## Notes

 This toolset was written by using `cURL` command to perform REST calls, since the need for developing it rises in a Linux/UNIX context.
 The porting to Win used for this toolset can be found [here](http://curl.haxx.se/ "cURL Windows").
-In Win-based environments the suggestion is to use `Invoke-RestMethod` command (See [here](http://blogs.technet.com/b/heyscriptingguy/archive/2013/10/21/invokerestmethod-for-the-rest-of-us.aspx "Invoke-RestMethod").
+In Win-based environments the suggestion is to use `Invoke-RestMethod` command (See [here](http://blogs.technet.com/b/heyscriptingguy/archive/2013/10/21/invokerestmethod-for-the-rest-of-us.aspx "Invoke-RestMethod")).